January 15, 2014

 Defined in this way, no one is free from the battle with lust.
 Why do we battle so often with its forces?
 And why do those battles yield so little fruit and victory?
 In other words, why is lust so hard to change?

-The power of lust
+The Power of Lust

 The answer to those questions requires a more thoughtful analysis of the design and function of lust.
-God made us with desire—desire for intimate relationship with Him and for meaningful service in His world.
+God made us with desire—desire for intimate relationship with him and for meaningful service in his world.
 The fall perverted those desires.
 The quest for intimacy was replaced by a desire for its quickest counterfeit: elicit sexual pleasure.
 Our God-given desire for meaningful service was twisted to a lust for power over others.
 The longing for impact become a lust for control.

-These counterfeits appeal to us because they seek to replace God and His high standards with something that is familiar and undemanding.
-Paul says fallen man replaced the worship of God (Creator) with worship of people or things of this world (creature) (Ro.
-1:18-23).
+These counterfeits appeal to us because they seek to replace God and his high standards with something that is familiar and undemanding.
+Paul says fallen man replaced the worship of God (Creator) with worship of people or things of this world (creature) (Rom.
+1:18–23).
 The creature does not require repentance or gratitude.
 The creature does not demand brokenness or service.
 Creature worship only requires denying the true emptiness inside and hiding the shame that arises in turning our back on God and others.

 Why is that form of lust so difficult to overcome?
 Because it is the best alternative to satisfying our empty hearts without dependently bowing our knee before God.
-Changing it not only requires giving up something that has worked, to some degree, to fill our empty hearts, but it also necessitates embracing a God who invites us to experience what we deeply despise— brokenness, poverty, weakness and dependency.
+Changing it not only requires giving up something that has worked, to some degree, to fill our empty hearts, but it also necessitates embracing a God who invites us to experience what we deeply despise— brokenness, poverty, weakness, and dependency.
 In the face of a walk through the valley of the shadow of death, an addiction to pornography, a fifth child, or saying no to a friend seems like a lark in the park.

-Even if the lust is destructive and life-threatening it may be preferable to a God who calls us to love those who harm us and serve those who in fact are below us.
+Even if the lust is destructive and life-threatening, it may be preferable to a God who calls us to love those who harm us and serve those who in fact are below us.
 True worship is too costly; creature worship is, at first, less demanding.

 What is required to deal with our battle with lust?
 Let me first take a look at two contemporary Christian routes for dealing with lust that at times make the problem worse.
 These two routes—self-denial and self-enhancement—offer some help, but often lead to even greater struggles with lust and addiction.
 Craig eventually followed both of these paths.